The four basic types of financial aid are grants, scholarships, work-study, and student loans

 To qualify for work-study at Hawai’i CC, students must:

 - Enroll in at least 6 degree-applicable credits,

 - Apply for eligible jobs (FWS) in the University of Hawai’i Student Employment and Cooperative Education (SECE) system, and

 - Receive a job offer from an eligible employer.

 To pay students using work-study funds, employers must:

-- Complete an Employer Work-Study Agreement, and
+- Complete an Employer Work-Study Agreement and, upon approval, and

 - Update the student’s payment account in SECE with the provided work-study account code.

 Additional information about Federal Work-Study (FWS) is available online at the US Department of Education’s (US DOE) Federal Work-Study web page.